SeyranGit/collection/README.md

-# This repository is a collection of mini-programs that I write in my free time
+# This repository is a collection of mini-programs

 - [x] List Data Struct
 - [x] Full Adder